pal03377/master-thesis/thesis.typ

 The label "suspicious" in feedback is determined by the following criteria:
 - *Affecting too many submissions*: Feedback that is overly generic or misdirected often finds its way across a wide range of submissions.
 For instance, a piece of feedback for one specific getter method might be inappropriately applied to other unrelated methods.
 ThemisML marks feedback as "suspicious" if it appears in more than 10% of submissions.
 - *Ensuring Accuracy*: ThemisML's filtering can sometimes be a bit too rigorous, potentially sidelining valuable feedback.
 To counter this, if three similar suggestions relate to the same method, ThemisML reinstates that feedback, considering it valid.
-- *Relevance of Context*: Feedback referring to unrelated parts of the code can be problematic.
+- *Relevance of Context*: Feedback referring to other parts of the code can be problematic because ThemisML treats each feedback suggestion independently from all other suggestions.
 ThemisML searches for terms like "again", "previous", "later", and their German counterparts.
 Such feedback is always tagged as "suspicious."

 = Evaluation of ThemisML <evaluation>
 // Note: If you did an evaluation / case study, describe it here.
-In deploying and validating any software system, a rigorous evaluation is crucial.
-It ensures our proposed solution aligns with our goals and meets expected standards.
-In Athena's context, we broke down our evaluation of the newly developed ThemisML module into two parts:
+A rigorous evaluation of ThemisML ensures our proposed solution aligns with our goals and meets expected standards.
+We broke down our evaluation of the newly developed ThemisML module into two parts:

 1. *Scalability Evaluation*: We assessed how ThemisML behaves under varying loads, especially in terms of the number of submissions and their complexity.
 // <removed>. *Code Similarity Evaluation*: In this phase, we focused on the accuracy of ThemisML's code similarity computation using CodeBERT, especially when faced with submissions with nuanced differences.